 Plan No: Cont Proposal: Location: Reasons for Refusal size, siting and location so close to the adjacent Public Right of Way would impact on the enjoyment of walkers, contrary to Policy G1.
 3/2011/0456/P External repairs and renovation to stonework and windows; minor internal alterations Clitheroe Library Church Street Clitheroe The proposal would be unduly harmful to the character (including setting) and significance of the listed building because of the damage to historic fabric resulting from the absence of a clear 'minimum intervention philosophy' and the stone cleaning methods, stone 'consolidation' and mortars/grouts proposed.
-3/2011/0766/P Proposed two-storey extension with single storey extensions to side and rear G1, H10, and SPG "Extensions and Alterations to Dwellings": Detrimental to the appearance of the property and the street scene.
+3/2011/0766/P Proposed two-storey extension with single storey extensions to side and rear G1, H10, and SPG "Extensions and Alterations to Dwellings": • Detrimental to the appearance of the property and the street scene.
 Loss of residential amenity by virtue of overlooking and loss of privacy.
 3/2011/0804/P & 3/2011/0805/P Cont/ Creation of a ground floor kitchen, dining room, utility and toilet from the attached garage, with a hobby room above in order to make better use of internal space Rod Hill Lodge Bolton-by-Bowland The proposal would be unduly harmful to the agricultural character (including setting) and significance of the listed building

-Plan No: Proposal: Location: Reasons for Refusal Cont kerusal because of the insertion of conspicuous, incongruous and visually intrusive rooflights in the generally unbroken and prominent historic front elevation roof slope, the insertion of an overtly domestic- style window into the garage door opening and the creation of an unnecessarily wide internal opening between the former shippon and outshut.
+Plan No: Proposal: Location: Reasons for Refusal because of the insertion of conspicuous, incongruous and visually intrusive rooflights in the generally unbroken and prominent historic front elevation roof slope, the insertion of an overtly domestic-style window into the garage door opening and the creation of an unnecessarily wide internal opening between the former shippon and outshut.
 This is contrary to Policies ENV20 and ENV19 of the Ribble Valley Districtwide Local Plan.
 3/2011/0851/P Rear second floor extension and detached single garage to rear Houghton Farm Cottage Osbaldeston Lane Osbaldeston G1, ENV3, H10, H17, SPG - dominant extension creating an imbalance to the original character of the building and would be to the detriment of visual amenities.
-3/2011/0862/P Cont/ Proposed installation of Solar PV panels to front elevations of 6 No. bungalows 1, 3, 5, 7, 9 & 11 Sycamore Bungalows Gisburn The proposed solar panels would be detrimental to the appearance of the street scene, and to the character, appearance and significance of the conservation area, due to the inappropriate
+3/2011/0862/P Cont/ Proposed installation of Solar PV panels to front elevations of 6 No. bungalows 1, 3, 5, 7, 9 & 11 Sycamore Bungalows Gisburn The proposed solar panels would be detrimental to the appearance of the street scene, and to the character, appearance and significance of the conservation area, due to the inappropriate position and scale of the solar panels on the front elevation of the properties.
+This would be contrary to Planning Policy Statement 1, Planning Policy Statement 5 and Polices G1 and ENV16 of the Ribble Valley Districtwide Local Plan.

+Plan No: Proposal: Location:

+Reasons for Refusal

-Plan No: Cont Proposal: Location: Reasons for Refusalposition and scale of the solar panels on the front elevation of The proposal, if approved, would be likely to lead to similar applications of this nature in the future, with such a precedent leading to a gradual erosion of the character, appearance and significance of the conservation area, contrary to Planning Policy Statement 1, Planning Policy Statement 5 and Polices G1 and ENV16 of the Ribble Valley Districtwide Local Plan.
-3/2011/0886/P Cont/ Demolition of existing garage and office (attached to existing house - all previously used for Police house/office) and erection of new semi-detached dwelling over existing footprint 127 Padiham Road Sabden The proposal by virtue of its scale and proximity to the neighbouring dwelling is considered contrary to Policy G1 of the Districtwide Local Plan.
-It would result in an overlarge and overbearing development which would have a detrimental affect on the residential
+The proposal, if approved, would be likely to lead to similar applications of this nature in the future, with such a precedent leading to a gradual erosion of the character. appearance and significance of the conservation area. contrary to Planning Policy Statement 1, Planning Policy Statement 5 and Polices G1 and ENV16 of the Ribble Districtwide Vallev Local Plan.

+3/2011/0886/P

+Cont...

+Demolition of existing garage and office (attached to existing house - all previously used for Police house/office) and erection of new semi-detached dwelling over existing footprint

+127 Padiham Road Sabden The proposal bv virtue of its scale and proximity the to neighbouring dwelling is considered contrary to Policy G1 of the Districtwide Local Plan.
+It would result in an overlarge and overbearing development which would have а detrimental affect on the residential